WebHare/platform/whtree/modules/publisher/doc/topics/forms/customforms.md

 - `[formallfields]`: Renders all fields in the form
 - `[formbuttons]`:
 - `[formrender]`:
+- `[formclasses]`: A string array with additional formclasses to use
 - `[<field>.render]`: Renders the specified field

 ## Form storage